 Donald Trump, FEATURED CONTRIBUTORS, Trump Cabinet central intelligence agency, cia, emoluments clause, first 100 days, flynngazi, intelligence community, investigation scandall, michael flynn, national security advisor, nsa, russia, russia today, russian spy, sam stevens, sergey kislyak, spook, spy

 President Donald Trump has made it his political M.O. to uproot the Washington establishment and employ a “bull in a China shop” approach to governing.

-Donald Trump, FEATURED CONTRIBUTORS, immigration 9th circuit, checks and balances, Constitution, eo 13769, eo13769, executive order, executive order 13769, immigrant ban, james l. robart, judge robart, minnesota, muslim ban, sam stephens, see you in court, state of washington v. trump, supreme court, travel ban, Washington
+1 HEADER immigration, Donald Trump, FEATURED CONTRIBUTORS 9th circuit, checks and balances, Constitution, eo 13769, eo13769, executive order, executive order 13769, immigrant ban, james l. robart, judge robart, minnesota, muslim ban, sam stephens, see you in court, state of washington v. trump, supreme court, travel ban, Washington

 An expert brander, President Donald Trump relied on the political slogan “Make America Great Again” to propel himself to the White House.